How To Catch Trout In A Stream: 19 Best Guide Tips

 9. Know Where To Find Trout In A Stream

-If you want to know how to catch trout in a stream, knowing where trout in a stream like to hold and feed is a really good skill to have and it will greatly improve how many fish you will catch.
+Learning how to read the water and how to find these spots is a really good skill to have and it will greatly improve how many fish you will catch.

-Look for depressions in the rivers, deep spots, current breaks, and any type of cover that fish might use.
+Look for depressions or deeper spots in the river, current breaks that provide some slow water, bubble lines, submerged rocks, small pockets, undercut banks, and any type of cover that fish might use.

 10. Find Depth And Fish It With The Right Method

-If you want to learn how to catch trout in a stream you need to learn how to identify deeper water.
+If you want to learn how to catch trout in a stream, you need to learn how to identify deeper water.
+Down deep, there is slow water and often cooler water where the trout feel safe.

-When I talk about finding deep or deeper water where trout will hold, most anglers think about deep pools, but deeper water could simply mean a 2 foot by 3-foot depression in the river bed that makes the bottom go from 1 foot deep everywhere to 2 foot deep in that one spot.
+When I talk about finding deep or deeper water where trout will hold, most anglers think about deep pools, but deeper water could simply mean a two-foot by three-foot depression in the river bed that makes the bottom go from one-foot deep everywhere to two-foot deep in that one spot.
 That is a spot that a trout could hold in and is always worth a try.

-Deeper water could also mean a pool, or ledge, or drop off which are all good spots for trout to hold and feed in.
+Deeper water could also mean a pool, ledge, or drop off, which are all good spots for trout to hold and feed in.
+During late summer, these are good spots to try

 11. Fish The Cover: That Includes The Banks